We usually describe twins according to:

-You can do a genetic test, called a zygosity test, after your babies are born, to find out whether same-sex twins are identical or fraternal.
+To find out whether twins are identical or fraternal, you can ask for a genetic test after your babies are born.
+This is called a zygosity test.
 The test doesn’t hurt and involves collecting a sample of cheek cells by rubbing the inside of your babies’ cheeks with a soft applicator (like a cotton bud).
 The cost of this test starts at $120 (including both twins) in Australia.

 Because of their genetic make-up, identical twins will always be compatible for organ transplantation, if they ever need it.
 Fraternal twins are compatible only sometimes.

-Other reasons that twins and parents of twins have for wanting to know whether they’re fraternal or identical include:
+Other reasons why twins and parents of twins might want to know whether they’re fraternal or identical include: